aram-wealthmore/airbnb_dashboard_python/instructions/SectionTwo/Step5.md

     app.run(debug=True)
 ```

 This code includes detailed comments explaining each part of the function, handles potential errors during the query execution, and processes the query results.
+Pay attention to the code comments to see how the data is processed and returned.

 #### 4. Test the Endpoint